 From there, we headed to Paramount Pictures for a Studio Tour.
 I mean when in Hollywood…!
 This two-hour tour offers you the opportunity to see behind the scenes of some of your favorite movies, as well as fun movie trivia.
 You may even spot a star or two … we got a glimpse of Matthew Morrison and Jayma Mays on the set of Glee.

-From Paramount Pictures, we headed to Beverly Hills for a drive down Rodeo Drive and dinner at The Grill on the Alley.
+From Paramount Pictures, we headed to Beverly Hills for a drive down Rodeo Drive and dinner at The Grill on the Alley, which has since closed.
 After an amazingly delicious dinner, we headed back to the hotel, because the next day was game day!

 For our last day in California, we headed to Long Beach.
 We stopped by the Queen Mary Seawalk to see the ocean linear and to tour the Soviet submarine.
 I recommend checking in advance to see what exhibits are open as they close them in rotation for restoration.

 From Queen Mary, we headed to Santa Monica Pier where we dipped our toes in the Pacific Ocean, rode the rides on the Pier, and enjoyed some funnel cake.
 It was the perfect ending to our trip in California!